First 30 days

 No forced affection

 Let the dog come to you.
-Kneeling at dog level and turning sideways is less threatening than leaning over.
+Kneeling at dog level and turning sideways is less threatening than leaning over or reaching down.

 Put on shoes and sit back down.
 Pick up keys and make coffee.
-Break the departure ritual.
+Break the departure ritual into pieces so it stops predicting absence.

 Start 1–5 minute alone-time practice

 Step outside briefly.
 Return calmly without an emotional greeting.
-Build the association: you leave and come back.
+Build the association: you leave and you always come back.

 Set up a camera

 What happens when you leave is invisible without one.
-A camera is one of the most useful tools in the first 30 days.
+Camera footage is the most reliable data you have about how the dog is actually doing alone.

 Week 2 — Confidence building

-Extend alone-time to 15–30 minutes if week 1 went well
+Extend alone-time to 15–30 minutes if week 1 went smoothly

-Only increase duration if the camera shows no distress signals.
+Only increase duration if the camera shows no distress signals (pacing, vocalizing, destructive behavior, drooling).

 Add one short enrichment activity per day